ivpn/ivpn.net/src/content/en/pages/unlinked-access.md

 Those are separate threat-model considerations outside the direct scope of Unlinked Access.

 The implementation is open source.
-Review the source code [on GitHub](https://github.com/ivpn/unlinked-access).
+Review the source code on GitHub (https://github.com/ivpn/unlinked-access) or read the technical deep-dive (/blog/unlinked-access-reducing-cross-service-account-linkage-hsm-token-derivation/) for a detailed walkthrough of the cryptographic design and threat model.

 ## Frequently asked questions